zwave-js/node-zwave-js/docs/api/controller.md

 Creates a virtual node that can be used to send commands to multiple supporting nodes with a single (multicast) message.
 You can target individual endpoints as usual.

 > [!NOTE]
 > Virtual nodes do not support all methods that physical nodes do.
-Check [`VirtualNode`](api/virtual-node-endpoint.md) for details.
+Check [`VirtualNode`](api/virtual-node-endpoint.md) for details on the available methods and properties.

+> [!NOTE]
+> Support for secure communication is very limited:
+>
-> Furthermore, it is not possible to send secure commands using multicast or broadcast.
+> -   Broadcasting or multicasting commands is not possible using `Security S0`.
+> -   Secure multicast requires `Security S2`, which is not yet supported by `zwave-js` and requires devices that support it.

 ## Controller properties